simrandulai/simrandulai/README.md

 ### Hey there 👋, I'm Simran Dulai
 Hi!
 I'm Simran, a professional Business Intelligence Analyst with experience on more than 3 technical projects.
-My skills include business analytics, data visualizaion and storytelling, SQL, Tableu, and Microsoft Power BI.
+My skills include business analytics, data visualizaion and storytelling, spreadsheets, SQL, Tableu, and Microsoft Power BI.
 Now, I am eager to leverage my skills in the media and communications sphere to drive growth with actionable insights.

 - 🔭 Currently analyzing raw transaction logs to calculate retention rates for an e-commerce company.
 - 🌱 Currently learning Tableau.